muhamash/library-api-express-ts-monggose/README.md

 }
 ```

+**Validation:**
-**Validation:** At least one field must be present.
+- At least one field must be present.
 Invalid inputs return a 400 with validation errors.
+-  Automatically sets `availability: false` when a book's `copies` are updated to `0`; prevents setting `availability: true` while `copies` is zero.

 ---